Al-Allama al-Hilli: Intellectual output

-According to some sources, Al-Hilli wrote more than a thousand works (including short treatises and epistles) on Islamic law, jurisprudence, theology and tafsir, or Qur'anic commentary.
-Of these, about sixty are still extant.
-Yet, only eight of these are published.
+According to some sources, Al-Hilli wrote more than a thousand works (including short treatises and epistles) on Islamic law, jurisprudence, theology, and tafsir (Qur'anic commentary).
+Of these, about sixty are still extant, and only eight have been published.
 They are "regarded by the Imami Shi'ia as the most authentic expositions of their dogma and practice".
-The popularity and influence of his writings on later scholars are demonstrated by the large number of manuscripts and great number of commentaries written on them.
-He himself is the best source of information on his own works as he has recorded all of his writings up to the year 1294 in his biographical work Khulasat ul-Aqwal (The Summary of Opinions).
+The popularity and influence of his writings on later scholars are demonstrated by the large number of manuscripts and the extensive commentaries written on them.
+Al-Hilli recorded all of his writings up to the year 1294 in his autobiographical work, Khulasat ul-Aqwal (The Summary of Opinions).

 Theology

-In theology, Al-Hilli was acquainted with the Basran school of Mu'tazilism, as his earliest writing on theology Manhaj ul-Yaqin fi Usul il-Din, demonstrates.
-He was also deeply influenced by Nasir al-Din al-Tusi, and wrote a commentary on the latter's famous Tajrid ul-I'tiqad.
-This commentary is one of al-Hilli's most widely read works, being the first commentary written on the Tajrid and thus forming the basis of later commentators understanding of Tusi's work.
-Also due to his work in Tajrid ul-I'tiqad, Al-Hilli has been noted as one of the first Shia Imamiyyah scholars to use the term, ijtihad (i'tiqad) in the sense of "putting in of the utmost effort in acquiring the knowledge of the laws of the Shariah”.
-From this point Shia accepted this term.
+Demonstrated by his earliest writing on theology, Manhaj ul-Yaqin fi Usul il-Din, Al-Hilli was acquainted with the Basran school of Mu'tazilism.
+He was deeply influenced by Nasir al-Din al-Tusi and wrote a commentary on the latter's famous Tajrid ul-I'tiqad.
+This commentary is one of al-Hilli's most widely read works, serving as the first commentary written on the Tajrid and forming the basis of later commentators' understanding of Tusi's text.
+Due to his work in Tajrid ul-I'tiqad, Al-Hilli is noted as one of the first Shia Imamiyyah scholars to use the term ijtihad in the sense of "exertion of the utmost effort in acquiring the knowledge of the laws of the Shariah".
+From this point onward, the Shia intellectual tradition largely accepted this term.

-Another of his most famous theological works is The Eleventh Chapter (the title is an allusion to an earlier work of his, Manhaj ul-Salat, which was composed of ten chapters), which he composed towards the end of his life as a concise summary of Shia doctrines for the learned lay person (rather than aspiring scholars).
-Judging by the number of commentaries written on it, and its translation into Persian and English, it represents his most popular work.
+Another of his most famous theological works is The Eleventh Chapter (an allusion to an earlier work of his, Manhaj ul-Salat, which contained ten chapters).
+He composed it towards the end of his life as a concise summary of Shia doctrines for the educated layperson.
+Judging by the number of commentaries written on it and its translation into Persian and English, it represents his most popular work.

-He wrote several polemical treatises during his time at the court of the Ilkhan.
-These were largely directed against Sunni, Ash'arite theology.
-In them, he was largely concerned with espousing and defending the Shia view of the Imamate and Mutazilite notions of free will (as opposed to Asharite determinism).
+Al-Hilli wrote several polemical treatises during his time at the court of the Ilkhan, largely directed against Sunni, Ash'arite theology.
+In them, he was primarily concerned with espousing and defending the Shia view of the Imamate and Mutazilite notions of free will (as opposed to Asharite determinism).
 He was also acquainted with Avicennan and Ishraqi philosophy.
-He wrote several works of his own, dealing with subjects such as logic, physics, metaphysics and mathematics.
-In general he is very critical of the opinions held by Islamic philosophers and sets out to rebut them whenever they appear to disagree with mainstream theology.
+He wrote several works of his own dealing with subjects such as logic, physics, metaphysics, and mathematics.
+He was highly critical of the opinions held by Islamic philosophers, setting out to rebut them whenever they appeared to conflict with mainstream theology.
 According to the Encyclopaedia of Islam, "his services were so much appreciated by the Shi'is that soon after his death his grave in Mashhad became one of the centres of veneration for those who go on pilgrimage to the tomb of Imam 'Ali-al-Rida".